dnsimple/addon-export-csv/README.md

 127.0.0.1  api.dev.dnsimple.com
 ```

-If you are using other environment (like Staging or Sandbox) for your tests this step is not required.
+If you are using other environment (like Staging or Sandbox) instead of your development environment this step is not required.

 #### Setup the OAuth application